synagi/bugprompt/README.md

 ## Config Breakdown

-The `./bugprompt.json` config (auto-gen'd on first-run) lets you create sets of docs containing just the code you want:
+Use the `./bugprompt.json` config (auto-generated on first-run) to define sets of docs containing just the code you want:

 - Create multiple docs with different sets of files levels of detail
 - Set up templates for consistent doc styling